ComfyUI Extension: ComfyUI_LocalLLMNodes

 Acknowledgements

-This node pack builds upon concepts and structures found in the excellent ComfyUI-MieNodes extension, particularly the KontextPromptGenerator and LLM service connector patterns.
+This node pack builds upon concepts from the excellent ComfyUI-MieNodes extension.